 Sasha Chanoff is finding lasting solutions for the world’s most vulnerable refugees.
-His organization works to transform and improve the sphere of refugee resettlement through a variety of interlinking strategies centered around creating the infrastructure and know-how for an appropriately trained and professionalized citizen sector to work with the UN and governments in ways that improve equity and access to this life-saving solution for the most vulnerable refugees.
+Sasha’s organization works to transform and improve the sphere of refugee resettlement through a variety of interlinking strategies centered on creating the infrastructure and know-how for an appropriately trained and professionalized citizen sector to work with the United Nations and governments in ways that improve equity and access to this life-saving solution for refugees.

-This experience confirmed to Sasha that there were ways for citizen organizations to identify and refer to UNHCR and governments over-looked cases and groups in need of resettlement.
-In the beginning, Sasha took on a small number of missions sending staff to collaborate with UNHCR in order to prove that his team could be an effective partner to the UNHCR and to put his organization on the map.
+This experience confirmed to Sasha that there were ways for COs to identify and refer to UNHCR and governments overlooked cases and groups in need of resettlement.
+In the beginning, Sasha took on a small number of missions sending staff to collaborate with UNHCR in order to prove that his team could be an effective partner and to put his organization on the map.
 While RefugePoint now does a lot more than working on the nuts and bolts of resettlement in collaboration with intergovernmental agencies, this was a crucial first step to demonstrate that the citizen sector can be a relevant partner in the resettlement arena.
-While the partnership with the UNHCR was established in Kenya initially (in the Dadaab and Kakuma refugee camps), they quickly expanded it to a continent wide relationship.
-RefugePoint now has staff in Egypt, Sudan, Ethiopia, Kenya, Mozambique, Zimbabwe, South Africa, Malawi, and the US, and in the past has had staff in Chad, Rwanda, Burundi, Tanzania, and other countries.
-While some of the staff work in refugee camps to increase resettlement capacity, others are located outside of the camps to identify over-looked populations eligible for resettlement.
+RefugePoint now has staff in Egypt, Sudan, Ethiopia, Kenya, Mozambique, Zimbabwe, South Africa, Malawi, and the U.S. While some of the staff work in refugee camps to increase resettlement capacity, others are located outside of the camps to identify overlooked populations eligible for resettlement.

-Simultaneous to expanding across Africa, RefugePoint has built up an urban refugee program in Nairobi that provides life-saving interventions through health, community services, and placement into safe havens for those at immediate risk.
+In addition to expanding across Africa, RefugePoint has built an urban refugee program in Nairobi that provides life-saving interventions through health, community services, and placement into safe havens for those at immediate risk.
 The organization uses this urban program to hone identification methods for refugees in need of resettlement in urban settings, to stay at the cutting edge of new trends and protection tactics in urban situations, and to train staff going out to various locations across Africa.
-In addition, this urban program plays an important strategic role as a signal to the international community that RefugePoint is aware of the complexities involved in refugee assistance and rights work, which allows and enables RefugePoint to pursue its resettlement strategies.
+This urban program also plays an important strategic role as a signal to the international community that RefugePoint is aware of the complexities involved in refugee assistance and rights work, which allows and enables RefugePoint to pursue its resettlement strategies.

-RefugePoint initially placed particular emphasis on enhancing resettlement efforts within selected citizen organizations, which have a high level of professionalism, a foothold in the local refugee landscape, and a strong relationship with UNHCR.
-A milestone moment came when UNHCR invited RefugePoint to co-host a training for citizen organizations across Africa on how to more effectively collaborate with UNHCR to enhance resettlement.
-The momentum for this training lead to RefugePoint collaborating with UNHCR to create a tool kit of resettlement best practices that UNHCR has disseminated and made available globally to organizations interested in building collaborations that strengthen resettlement.
-In its 2011 annual Global Resettlement Needs document, UNHCR for the first time highlighted other organizations in countries around the world that can be partners in identifying vulnerable refugees for resettlement, which represents a significant potential expansion of resettlement possibilities.
+RefugePoint initially placed particular emphasis on enhancing resettlement efforts within selected COs, which have a high-level of professionalism, a foothold in the local refugee landscape, and a strong relationship with UNHCR.
+A milestone moment came when UNHCR invited RefugePoint to co-host a training for COs across Africa on how to more effectively collaborate with UNHCR to enhance resettlement.
+The momentum for this training led to RefugePoint co-hosting with UNHCR to create a took-kit of resettlement best practices that UNHCR has disseminated and made available globally to organizations interested in building collaborations that strengthen resettlement.
+In its 2011 annual Global Resettlement Needs document, UNHCR for the first time highlighted other organizations in countries around the world that can be partners in identifying vulnerable refugees for resettlement; which represents a significant potential expansion of resettlement possibilities.
 These are the building blocks for a broader vision of creating a network of like-minded organizations globally that have the capacity to attend to the needs of refugees who are in dangerous or life threatening situations and for whom resettlement is the only viable option.

-RefugePoint regularly takes part in meetings in Geneva and Washington DC with UNHCR and government decision makers to influence global policy and practice.
-RefugePoint also gathers information about refugee crisis situations in which resettlement can be used as a life-saving tool, and shares this information with the UNHCR and governments in an effort to focus resources on refugee populations in extremis.
-Previous advocacy for resettlement has often stemmed from US based organizations, which send teams out for short visits to locations around the world.
-RefugePoint’s ability to influence resettlement comes from an in-depth on the ground knowledge which RefugePoint feeds to decision makers and helps to turn into actionable steps that can lead to the resettlement of previously unidentified and overlooked groups.
-At the same time, RefugePoint’s privately funded actions have served as a catalyst of sorts for increasing resettlement by creating an element of competition with the UN Refugee Agency to improve resettlement in areas where there are critical needs.
+RefugePoint regularly takes part in meetings in Geneva and Washington, D.C. with UNHCR and government decision-makers to influence global policy and practice.
+RefugePoint also gathers information about refugee crisis situations in which resettlement can be used as a life-saving tool, and shares this information with the UNHCR and governments in an effort to focus resources on refugee populations in extremes.
+Previous advocacy for resettlement has often stemmed from U.S.-based organizations, which send teams out for short visits to locations around the world.
+RefugePoint’s ability to influence resettlement comes from an in-depth on the ground knowledge which RefugePoint feeds to decision-makers and helps to turn into actionable steps that can lead to the resettlement of previously unidentified and overlooked groups.
+At the same time, RefugePoint’s privately funded actions have served as a catalyst of sorts for increasing resettlement by creating an element of competition with the UN’s refugee agency to improve resettlement in areas where there are critical needs.

 Private funding is the fundamental element that has enabled RefugePoint’s innovations.
-RefugePoint has connected with networks of major donors concerned with genocide, refugee, and human rights issues.
+RefugePoint has connected with networks of major donors concerned with genocide, refugee and human rights issues.
 Their current support configuration is roughly 60 percent individual/major donors, 20 percent foundation, and 20 percent UNHCR funding.
-They accept no government funding and cap their UN funding in order to remain independent and nimble.
+They accept no government funding and cap their UN funding to remain independent and nimble.
 Their fundraising has been bolstered by high-level media exposure that helps them steward existing donors and engage new ones.
-Their projected budget for 2011 is approximately 2.15 million dollars.
-Their charitable contributions have grown rapidly from $350K in 2006 to $800K in 2007, $1.4M in 2009, and 2 million in 2010.
+Their charitable contributions have grown rapidly from $350K in 2006 to $800K in 2007, $1.4M in 2009, and $2M in 2010.

 Sasha spent his formative years going to a fairly unconventional school co-founded by his father: The Sudbury Valley School in Framingham, Massachusetts.
 There were no tests, grades or requirements and the only expectation was for the students to be responsible for themselves and for the school community.
 The environment fostered initiative and creativity.
 Sasha took that mandate very seriously and held several leadership positions at the school.
 Wesleyan University, where Sasha pursued a bachelor’s degree, continued to foster that spirit of responsibility and innovation.
 To this day, Sasha embraces the worldview he was introduced to through his early education, which enabled students to define their own paths and push beyond formal bounds.

 Before his immersion in Africa, Sasha was a refugee job developer in Boston where he worked hard to bring together the city’s traditionally territorial resettlement agencies.
 In an effort to highlight and foster refugees’ strengths and skills he collaborated with Tufts University to create a refugee cultural and athletic celebration day that motivated a number of refugees to start their own businesses.
-When Sasha went to work across Africa, initially for the IOM and then with UNHCR, he began to understand some of the systemic problems affecting refugee resettlement and set out to fix them.
+When Sasha worked across Africa, initially for the IOM and then with UNHCR, he began to understand the systemic problems affecting refugee resettlement and set out to fix them.